rick001/ocr/README.md

 ```

 Then open your browser to `http://localhost:8501` and:
+1. Configure AI enhancement in the sidebar
-1. Upload an image or PDF containing text
+2. Upload an image or PDF containing text
-2. Click "Convert to PDF"
+3. Click "Convert to PDF"
-3. Download the generated PDF
+4. Download the generated PDF
+5. View AI analysis for structured data

 ### Command Line Interface